gravitational/careers/challenges/mobile/challenge.md

 * Error handling.
 We pay extra attention to error handling.
 Make sure that they are properly handled and not ignored.
 * Keep your UI simple.
-We are not looking for animations or complex themes, but do want to see an app that functions well on mobile screen sizes.
+We are not looking for animations or complex themes, but do want to see an app that functions well on mobile phone screen sizes.
 Make sure that a long directory name doesn't break your layout.
 * Make sure that your code is secured and your application is not vulnerable to common security vulnerabilities.